Where presents come from…

 Our Christmas movies

-a) Xmas unwrapped (2014)
+Xmas Unwrapped (2014)

 Where’s this from?
-See here.
+See our page in this film here.

-b) What would Jesus buy (2007)
+What would Jesus buy (2007)

-c) Santa’s workshop: inside China’s slave labour toy factories (2004)
+Santa’s workshop: inside China’s slave labour toy factories (2004)

 Our Christmas list